-Problem 1.
-We wear cotton clothes in summer.
-Explain this fact proper reasons.
+Question 1: We wear cotton clothes in summer.
+Explain this fact with proper reasons.

 During summer, we perspire (sweat) a lot due to our body’s mechanism of cooling by evaporation of sweat which takes heat from the body and makes the body cool.
 Cotton, being a good absorber of sweat, absorbs the sweat and helps in increasing the speed of the evaporation by increasing the surface area and exposing it to the atmosphere.

-Problem 2.
-How does water kept on earthen pot (matka) keep cool?
+Question 2: How does water keep in the earthen pot (matka) keep cool?

 When we kept water on the earthen pot (matka), the water molecules evaporate from the several tiny pores of the pot.
 During this process, it takes the heat from the water and thus the water cools down due to the loss of heat.
 This is the reason why water kept in earthen pot keep cool.

-Problem 3.
-We often sprinkle water on the ground or on the roofs during summers.
+Question 3: We often sprinkle water on the ground or on the roofs during summer.
 Why?

 This is because when we sprinkle water over the ground or roof top, the water from there evaporates taking the heat from the ground or roof top and in the process making it cool.

-Problem 4.
-We are able to sip hot tea of milk on a saucer rather than a cup.
+Question 4: We are able to sip hot tea or milk on a saucer rather than a cup.
 Give reasons.